offensive-packaging/documentation/llvm-defaults/index.md

    -fvirtual-function-elimination
                            Enables dead virtual function elimination optimization.
 Requires -flto=full -fvisibility-dllexport=<value>
-                           The visibility for dllexport defintions [-fvisibility-from-dllstorageclass] -fvisibility-externs-dllimport=<value>
+                           The visibility for dllexport definitions [-fvisibility-from-dllstorageclass] -fvisibility-externs-dllimport=<value>
                            The visibility for dllimport external declarations [-fvisibility-from-dllstorageclass] -fvisibility-externs-nodllstorageclass=<value>
                            The visibility for external declarations without an explicit DLL dllstorageclass [-fvisibility-from-dllstorageclass]
    -fvisibility-from-dllstorageclass
-                           Set the visiblity of symbols in the generated code from their DLL storage class -fvisibility-global-new-delete-hidden
+                           Set the visibility of symbols in the generated code from their DLL storage class -fvisibility-global-new-delete-hidden
                            Give global C++ operator new and delete declarations hidden visibility -fvisibility-inlines-hidden-static-local-var